chr1st0scli/RainLisp/RainLisp/Docs/primitives/equal.md

 ```
 Determines if two values are equal.
 Primitive values like numbers, strings, booleans and datetimes are compared by value.
 All others are compared by reference.

+> In traditional Scheme LISP, there are two related primitives. *equal?* compares values and *eq?* compares references.
+RainLisp differentiates in this regard and encapsulates both with *=*.

 ## Examples
 ```scheme
 (= 12.5 12.5)